kiboschool/tk-future-proof-with-python/src/lessons/try-kibo-onboarding.md

 - As you join the discord server, follow the steps until you submit the onboarding checklist

 We’re excited to see you at Orientation!
-Only those who submit the checklist form on or before **12 p.m.
+Only those who submit the checklist form on or before **3p.m.
 GMT.
 Thursday, October 26** will get an invite to the mandatory orientation.

 ---
 ### Orientation date: Friday, 27th October from 3 - 5:30pm GMT.
 Mark your calendar